San Jose Juvenile Crime Attorney

 While many cases in juvenile court involve delinquency, or crimes committed by minors, others include juvenile dependency cases, or those surrounding juveniles who have been abused by their parents or caregivers.
 Juvenile courts also handle status offenses cases, which involve issues that only pertain to juveniles, such as truancy, underage drinking, and others.

 Depending on their history and the severity of their crime, juvenile delinquents can face a wide array of sentences.
 For example, a judge can choose to send a minor to a juvenile detention facility, choosing the length of time he or she will stay there and any other conditions related to his or her release.
 A judge can also deem house arrest the appropriate sentence for an individual.

 However, on the opposite end of the spectrum, many sentences for juvenile delinquents do not involve incarceration of any kind.
 From mandatory counseling to curfews and probationary periods, judges can hand down the sentence that they consider in the best interest of the minor.
 If you or your loved one is facing a juvenile case, a knowledgeable San Jose criminal defense attorney can review your situation and help you choose the best options for you and your family.

 Has your child been charged with a crime?

 Thomas F. Mueller, Attorney at Law, is a skilled and experienced lawyer who has represented many children in the juvenile justice system.
 He has devoted almost 40 years of his life to practicing criminal law and has successfully defended juveniles who have been charged with committing a crime.
 Your child's record and freedom are too important to entrust to an inexperienced lawyer.
-Call the Law Offices of Thomas F. Mueller today for a
+Call the Law Office of Thomas F. Mueller today for a

 free case analysis and see how we can create a winning defense strategy for your child.